Robert Fisher

 What's the purpose of this?

-Additional thoughts on the injury table
+Additional injury table notes